Timotej979/Dragonhack25-FotrFix/README.md

 - No time to dig through forums.
 - No idea what tools they need.
 - No confidence they're doing it right.
-- The YouTube tutorial is close but not close enough.
+- The YouTube tutorial is sometimes close but not close enough.

 Home ownership and rentals are skyrocketing — but **DIY skills aren't**.

 ## 🚀 The Solution: [FotrFix]

 **Meet [FotrFix]: Your Pocket-Sized Repair Expert.**
-No manuals.
+No looking for manuals.
 No endless videos.
-No calling your dad.
+No calling for help.

 Just snap a photo or video of the problem — and [FotrFix] **shows you exactly how to fix it**, step-by-step.